The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Then Hector Valverde spent three hours taking it apart.

-Each ruling was technically defensible.
+Every ruling was technically defensible.

-That was what made them so deadly.
+That was what made them lethal.

-Hector did not look at her.
+Hector never looked at her.

 Insufficient admissible evidence.